Skip to main content

 Advanced Configuration Request

 The advanced configuration provides a range of features to enhance call handling and management.
-It includes notifications, interaction hooks, header manipulation and transcription capabilities.
-In the example below, we enable the Answering Machine Detection feature using the amd parameter and use the actionHook parameter to send the events to the Webhook site.
+It includes notifications, interaction hooks, header manipulation, and transcription capabilities.
+In the example below, we enable the Answering Machine Detection feature using the amd parameter and use the actionHook parameter to send events to Webhook.
 Via timeout, we define a maximum ringing time.
 If the call is not answered within this time, Voice Gateway stops calling (see the NO_ANSWER event).
 We include tags in the tag parameter to send custom information about the user, such as a custom object, as well as headers to send custom headers.

 --header 'Authorization: Bearer <valid-api-token>' \